marco-souza/resume/RESUME.md

 ### PodCodar
 > [podcodar.com](https://podcodar.com)

-We are a technology education community that teaches programming, with a focus on training professionals.
+We are a Digital Learning Community.
+We offer study roadmaps, mentorship programs, meetups, Summer school courses, and much more, all for **free**.

-Our goal is to democratize knowledge and provide access to job opportunities in the technology industry.
+We aim to unleash the knowledge and educate the next generation of great Digital Workers!

 ### Talks & Boot camps

 - [Deno for JS Developers](https://marco-souza.notion.site/Deno-for-developers-f2e716b0697747159071a1b4b7d2d3b8):
-Introductory bootcamp to explore Deno as a next-gen JavaScript Engine.
+Introductory boot camp for exploring Deno as a next-gen JavaScript Engine.

 - [React Native vs PWA](https://github.com/marco-souza) #pt-BR
 Meetup presentation about whether you should care about PWA over React Native.